gabrielbadarau/tennis-match-watcher/README.md

 # Your name exactly as it appears in the API
 MY_NAME=Your Name Here

+# Comma-separated list of friends’ names (exactly as they appear in the API)
+# Matches involving these friends will trigger email notifications (without calendar invites)
+MY_FRIENDS=John Doe,Jane Smith,Mark Johnson

 # Email sending config (supports Gmail, Yahoo, Outlook, etc.)
 MAIL_SERVICE=yahoo